laalaguer/extension-bbs-beautify/README.md

 # Beautify Extension of S1 Forum
-Beautify the surface on Discuz forums, for Firefox and Chrome.
+Beautify the surface on S1 forum, for Firefox and Chrome.

+### Manifest and Cross-Browser

+As of 2023, Chrome uses manifest V3, Firefox uses V2.

+Chrome V3 makes use of Promise. (while v2 uses callbacks) Firefox V2 has some specific configurations, but it uses Promise based APIs.

 ## Code Structure